KILTprotocol/kilt-workshop-101/identity.md

 address: 5CUoo2vAegeaZHPNdxZyuMesR3RWYBKHj4jfVyj4FXzpXPuR
 ```

-You want to run this command twice times, in order to generate 2 identities: the attester's and the claimer's.
+You want to run this command twice, in order to generate 2 identities: the attester's and the claimer's.
-The third actor is a verifier, but you'll see that we don;t need an identity for it.
+The third actor is a verifier, but you'll see that we don't need an identity for it.

 Each time, copy/paste the output (mnemonic and address) somewhere since we'll need these identities later.